 * Home Employee / Personal Directors & Officers

 * Valuable Items

-PAYMENTS As of January 1, 2021 Levitt-Fuirst no longer provides reminders in the event of past-due payments.
-Your insurance carrier sends you an invoice; if the invoice is not paid by the due date, the carrier sends you a policy cancelation warning.
-If you are concerned that you might miss these two separate mailings, we recommend you sign up for automatic electronic payments from your bank account.
-If your insurance is canceled for non-payment, we will endeavor to contact you to make sure you are aware, and then we can attempt to get your policy reinstated if desired (but, canceled insurance can lead to uncovered claims and/or premium increases, so make sure to make timely premium payments).
-Reoccurring cancelations may lead to an inability to reinstate coverage.
+If your insurance is cancelled for non-payment, we will endeavor to contact you to make sure you are aware, and then we can attempt to get your policy reinstated if desired (but, cancelled insurance can lead to uncovered claims and/or premium increases, so make sure to make timely premium payments).
+Recurring cancellations may lead to an inability to reinstate coverage.